quartzmo/butterfly_net/README.md

 which may take a few tries.
 Sorry.

-### Inline variable assignment
+### Assigning a variable, even in a string, results in no assertion for that line

-Butterfly Net tries to detect simple assignments, such as "a = 1", in order to write them out clearly, without enclosing assertions.
-In some cases this causes it to miss statements that should be tested.
+To keep tests readable, assignments such as "a = 1" should be written without enclosing assertions.
+In some cases, however, this causes Butterfly Net to miss statements that should be tested.

 For example: